daniel-xyz/native-maps/README.md

 # NativeMaps

-An experimental React Native maps library — my first native module project, built as a way to **learn React Native’s new architecture** while aiming for a performant, production‑ready solution.
+An experimental React Native maps library.
+It's my first native module project, built as a way to **learn React Native’s new architecture** while aiming for a performant, production‑ready solution.

 > **Note:** This is a work in progress and **not production-ready**.